 Off-Market Real Estate:

-Off-market listings are properties for sale, but they aren't listed on multiple listing services.
-Aalto, the direct real estate marketplace, has off-market listings that are not listed on the MLS or any other site.
+Also known as pocket listings, off-market listings are properties for sale, but they aren't listed on multiple listing services.
+Aalto, the self-service real estate marketplace, has off-market listings that are not listed on the MLS or any other site.

 A conditional proposal made by a buyer or seller.
 Offers only become legally binding when the terms are accepted.